 That's where therapy, exercise, mindfulness meditation, social support, and other lifestyle changes come in.
 These non-drug treatments can produce lasting changes and long-term relief, and can work effectively in combination with antidepressants.

 The more you know about your antidepressant, the better equipped you'll be to deal with side effects, avoid dangerous drug interactions, and minimize other safety concerns.

 Follow instructions.
 Be sure to take your antidepressant according to the doctor's instructions.
 Don't skip or alter your dose, and don't stop taking your pills as soon as you begin to feel better.
 Stopping treatment prematurely is associated with high relapse rates and can cause serious withdrawal symptoms.

 Beware of drug interactions.
-You should avoid drinking alcohol when taking SSRIs since it can lessen the effects of the medication.
-Dangerous drug interactions can occur when SSRIs are taken with antihistamines, found in many over-the-counter cold and allergy medicines and sleep aids, or with prescription painkillers.
+Drinking alcohol can lessen the effects of some antidepressant medications.
+Dangerous drug interactions can also occur when SSRIs or SNRIs are taken with blood thinners, prescription painkillers, or antihistamines found in many over-the-counter cold and allergy medicines and sleep aids.
 Always talk to your doctor or pharmacist before combining medications.

 Monitor side effects.
 Keep track of any physical and emotional changes you're experiencing and talk to your doctor about them.
 Contact your doctor or therapist immediately if your depression worsens or you experience an increase in suicidal thoughts.
 See your doctor on a regular basis.

 Be patient.
 Finding the right drug and dosage is a trial and error process.
 It takes approximately four to six weeks for antidepressant medications to reach their full therapeutic effect.
 Many people try several medications before finding one that helps.